Delfi-CH/mc-server-manager-rust/README.md

   - NeoForge is a fork of Forge, developed by most of the Team behind Forge.
 It aims for better features for Mod-Developers and only supports newer Versions of Minecraft.
   - Supports: Minecraft 1.20.2 - 1.21.6
 - Fabric
   - Fabric is a open-source Modloader.
-It is more lightweight and modular than Forge and supports many more recent versions of the Game.
+It is more lightweight and modular than Forge but only supports more recent versions of the Game.
   - Supports: Minecraft 1.14.4 - 1.21.6
 - PaperMC
   - Paper is a modified Server-Software which aims to improve Performance and introduces a Plugin API.
 It is compatible with most Versions of the game and doesnt require a modified Client.
   - Supports: Minecraft 1.9.4 - 1.21.5
 - Folia
-  - Folia is a fork of Paper, developed by mostly the same Team behind Paper, which adds Multithreading for improved Performance.
+  - Folia is a fork of Paper, developed by the same Team behind Paper, which adds Multithreading for improved Performance.
   - Supports: Minecraft 1.19.4 - 1.21.6

 Note that Versions labled "April Fools" cannot be run with any modloaders.